 Product sales and services revenues were \$147,222 for the year ended December 31, 2016, compared to \$172,288 for the same prior year period.
 Revenues for the year ended December 31, 2016 include \$5,981 in additional revenue as a result of our change in accounting estimate previously described in our Form 10-K for the year ended December 31, 2016.
-Bloxivers's revenue declined \$67,187 when compared to the same period last year, primarily due to a \$72,726 loss of market share and net selling price driven largely by two factors: a) lost business as a result of a new competitor in the neostigmine market who entered the market in the first quarter of 2016 and b) a new molecule approved by the FDA in late 2015 and launched in 2016 with a similar indicated use as Bloxiverz.
+Bloxiverz's revenue declined \$67,187 when compared to the same period last year, primarily due to a \$72,726 loss of market share and net selling price driven largely by two factors: a) lost business as a result of a new competitor in the neostigmine market who entered the market in the first quarter of 2016 and b) a new molecule approved by the FDA in late 2015 and launched in 2016 with a similar indicated use as Bloxiverz.
 The decline in Bloxiverz revenue was partially offset by an increase of \$4,597 related to the change in the revenue estimate noted above.
-Vazculep's revenue increased \$19,645 when compared to the same period last year due primarily to higher market share and a full year run rate in 2016 when compared to 2015 resulting from its launch in late 2014.
+Vazculep's revenue increased \$19,645 when compared to 2015 resulting from its launch in late 2014.
 Vazculep's sales were further increased by \$1,384 related to the change in revenue estimate noted above.
 The launch of Akovaz in August 2016 contributed \$16,831 to product sales for the year ended December 31, 2016.
 The increase in sales in Other was primarily driven from the February 2016 acquisition of FSC which contributed \$5,985 in revenues.